 I'm buying my first flat in Easthampstead with the aid of help to buy.
-The builders would not move on the amount so I negotiated five thousand pounds worth of additionals instead.
-The sale representative advised me not inform my lawyer about the extras as it may put at risk my loan with the lender.
-Should I keep quiet?.
+The builders refused to budge the price so I negotiated 6k of extras instead.
+The house builders rep suggested that I not inform my conveyancer about the side-deal as it will impact my mortgage with the lender.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.